AirBnB Develops Tool To Find Out Guests’ Suitability By Scanning Their Online Profiles And Activities

 — Daily Mail Online (@MailOnline) January 4, 2020

-That’s not all but the technology will also be able to assess how a user treats people outside of the cyber world by looking at their social connections, work history as well as educational background.
+That’s not all, but the technology will also be able to assess how a user treats people outside of the cyber world by looking at their social connections, work history, as well as educational background.

-Under the ‘trust and safety’ section of the website, AirBnB has stated that it uses “predictive analytics and machine learning to instantly evaluate hundreds of signals that help [the company] flag and investigate suspicious activity before it happens.”
+Under the “trust and safety” section of the website, AirBnB has stated that it uses “predictive analytics and machine learning to instantly evaluate hundreds of signals that help [the company] flag and investigate suspicious activity before it happens.”

 The website also states that while no screening could be flawless, the company does it best to carry out a background check of both the guests and the hosts against regulatory, terrorist, and sanctions watchlists.